spran180/StyleAI/README.md

 ## How It Works

-1. **User Input**: Users provide a text prompt describing their desired style or event.
+1. **User Input**: Users provide a text prompt and images of there wardrobe clothes describing their desired style or event.
 2. **AI Processing**: The AI model analyzes the input and generates recommendations.
 3. **Output**: The app displays the best clothing combinations.